Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Jim Marino (Metaform)

 **Abstract:**
-Hands-on exploration of the Data Plane SDK.
-Jim will cover support for multiple data types (HTTP, streaming), discuss ongoing standardization efforts, and walk through code examples showing how to build custom data plane connectors.
+This session provides a deep dive into the Data Plane SDK and how to develop custom data planes.
+This hands-on technical session will cover:
+- An overview of different data types (HTTP-based, streaming)
+- Standardization efforts at Eclipse
+- A code walkthrough

 ---